bufbuild-ru/docs/docs/bsr/admin/on-prem/upgrade/index.md

 ### Multi-version upgrades

-If you want to upgrade more than one minor version (for example `1.0.0` to `1.2.0`) and you care about avoiding downtime, then you need to apply minor version upgrades one at a time (for example deploy `1.1.0`, verify deploy successful, deploy `1.2.0`, verify deploy successful, etc.).If you are OK with downtime and prefer to minimize the number of steps required to upgrade across multiple versions, you can use the following process (note that this only saves you time if you are upgrading 3 or more minor versions at once):
+If you want to upgrade more than one minor version (for example `1.0.0` to `1.2.0`) and you care about avoiding downtime, then you need to apply minor version upgrades one at a time (for example deploy `1.1.0`, verify deploy successful, deploy `1.2.0`, verify deploy successful, etc.).

+If you are OK with downtime and prefer to minimize the number of steps required to upgrade across multiple versions, you can use the following process (note that this only saves you time if you are upgrading 3 or more minor versions at once):

 1. Using the currently deployed version of the helm chart, enable [maintenance mode](../configuration/#maintenance-mode) in the helm values, and apply it (for example deploy `1.0.0` with `maintenance: true`).
 2. Verify that the deploy has completed.